adrw/resume-scoreboard/README.md

 ![Resume Scoreboard v0.0 Alpha HTN-Demo](resume-scoreboard-htn-demo.gif)

+Features
+[x] Signup and Login with Facebook, Twitter, Google, or GitHub thanks to Firebase OAuth [x] Copy in your dream job title and description from any website or job board [x] Copy in your resume text, just click and drag across any PDF [x] Submit and see your latest score appear below
+[ ] Click more on generated scores to see insights and areas to improve [ ] Keep resume text saved so you don't have to copy in every time

 Built at Hack the North 2016 in Waterloo with:
 - Angular 2
 - angular-cli
 - Firebase (OAuth login and realtime data storage)
 - AngularFire
 - Angular Material 2

 <!-- # ResumeScoreboard